QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```
 The deploying process will be printed on the console log.

-## Check Clusters Status
+## Check Status of Clusters

-To check the status of the cluster, you need to enter the Docker container on the target hosts:
+You can monitor the status of a cluster with the [stats tool](../../../cmd/stats).

+For detailed information, you need to enter the Docker container on the target hosts and check logs:
 ```bash
 docker exec -it bjqkc /bin/bash
 ```